-“After working in this field for almost 40 years, I can say that what we know now is that person-centered care is the key to working with people with dementia.”
-This means helping seniors maintain their own identities instead of treating them like patients.
+“After working in this field for almost 40 years, I can say that what we know now is that person-centered care is the key to working with people with dementia,” says Juliet Holt Klinger, senior director of dementia care and programs at Brookdale Senior Living.

 “We start the process early on,” says Katrina Mainetti, program director and certified dementia practitioner at JEA Senior Living.
 “We talk to the family and learn about the things that have meaning in their loved one’s life.
 The care staff all has an opportunity to read through that bio and understand where they come from.”

 As the family member of a senior receiving person-centered care, your role is to tell your loved one’s story.
 From small traditions, like pancake breakfasts each Saturday, to bigger things, like your relative’s love of animals, you can contribute ideas to help shape their care plan.

-Family history and life stories help inform activity and lifestyle choices in the community.
+Family history and life stories help inform activity and lifestyle choices in a person-centered community.
 For example, if dementia caregivers learn a new resident loves being outside, they know that garden walks may calm them down in a stressful situation or bring them joy on a bad day.
 These preferences develop a picture of each resident’s life, which is used to help them succeed.

 “It’s more than just knowing those small bits about people,” says Holt Klinger.
 “It’s understanding how the puzzle pieces fit into the whole of the person, and basing programming and assistance on that.”

-Taking aging loved ones’ stories and creating a daily routine that brings them joy and fulfillment is one meaning of person-centered care.
+Taking aging loved ones’ stories and creating a daily routine that brings them joy and fulfillment is one goal of person-centered care.
 A range of activities, dining options, and daily choices based on each senior’s interests contribute to care success.

-Memory care communities of the past often had set wake-up and lights-out times, rigid meal structures, and other one-size-fits-all protocols.
+Memory care communities of the past often set wake-up and lights-out times, rigid meal structures, and other one-size-fits-all protocols.
 A person-centered approach focuses on maintaining residents’ personal preferences as much as possible.

-“It’s important to have engagement that is geared toward individuals and what they like to do, rather than having everyone in one big circle playing ball-toss,” says Holt Klinger.
+“It’s important to have engagement that is geared toward individuals and what they like to do, rather than having everyone in one big circle playing ball-toss,” Holt Klinger says.
 “Each person should be able to choose from a diverse selection of activities.”